Solar Eclipse Viewer

 thingiverse

-I was looking for a way to observe the upcoming solar eclipse that would work with my prescription glasses; I couldn't find anything I liked, so I made my own.
-This viewer is designed to use a 4" x 8" piece of solar filter film (half of an 8" x 8" sheet available here: https://www.amazon.com/gp/product/B00DS7S52W/ref=oh_aui_detailpage_o00_s00).
-DO NOT use this with any material not specifically made for safe viewing of the sun.
-Again: DO NOT USE THIS WITH ANY MATERIAL NOT SPECIFICALLY MADE FOR SAFE VIEWING OF THE SUN. [ni20](http://www.thingiverse.com/ni2o) passed along some good links in the comments about safe and unsafe ways to view the sun.
-In particular, there are mixed opinions about the use of #14 welder's glass.
-Anything less than #14 is definitely not suitable, and you're probably best off avoiding welder's glass even if you think it's #14, just because it's difficult to be sure. http://perkins.owu.edu/solar_viewing_safety.htm https://www.rasc.ca/tov/safety https://eclipse.gsfc.nasa.gov/SEhelp/safety.html The bezel can be attached to the body with #6 machine screws and nuts, with the solar filter sandwiched in between (silver side facing outwards).
-The easiest way I found to assemble it was to put the bezel down on my work surface with the flat side up, place the film on top of the bezel and use an X-acto knife to cut holes in the film.
-Then insert the screws from the front (curved side) of the bezel, through the holes in the film, and place the body on top.
-Finally, place each nut in place in the corner and tighten the screw down.
-I had to use needle-nose pliers to place the nuts because my hand wouldn't fit inside.
-The body and bezel should both be scaled to 4" x 8" to fit an adult face; you should be able to scale it down slightly to make a child-sized one.
+I was searching for a way to observe the upcoming solar eclipse that would work with my prescription glasses, but I couldn't find anything I liked, so I designed and built my own viewer.
+This viewer is made using a 4" x 8" piece of solar filter film (half of an 8" x 8" sheet available on Amazon).
+It's crucial to use only material specifically made for safe viewing of the sun.
+Using anything else can be extremely hazardous.
+I want to reiterate that this viewer should only be used with materials designed for safe solar viewing.
+There are some people who suggest using #14 welder's glass, but I strongly advise against it, even if you think it's #14, because it's difficult to confirm its authenticity.
+For more information on safe and unsafe ways to view the sun, check out these links: * http://perkins.owu.edu/solar_viewing_safety.htm * https://www.rasc.ca/tov/safety * https://eclipse.gsfc.nasa.gov/SEhelp/safety.html To assemble this viewer, start by attaching the bezel to the body with #6 machine screws and nuts, with the solar filter sandwiched in between (silver side facing outwards).
+I found it easiest to put the bezel down on my work surface with the flat side up, place the film on top of the bezel, and use an X-acto knife to cut holes in the film.
+Then insert the screws from the front (curved side) of the bezel through the holes in the film, and place the body on top.
+Finally, place each nut in its designated corner and tighten the screw down.
+The body and bezel should both be scaled to 4" x 8" to fit an adult face; you can scale it down slightly to make a child-sized one.

 Download Model from thingiverse